 Promoting British Values at Cranborne Primary School

-The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and those without faith."
+The DfE have reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and those without faith."

 The Rule of Law

-At Cranborne Primary, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are given the freedom to make choices and become critical thinkers through evaluating, reflecting and collecting valid and reliable evidence to make good decisions.
+At Cranborne, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+As a school, we educate and provide boundaries for young pupils to make informed choices, empowering their independence in education.
+Pupils are given the freedom to make choices and become critical thinkers through evaluating, reflecting and collecting valid, reliable evidence to make good decisions.
 We encourage children to pursue their interests and talents through engagement with a wide variety of extra-curricular activities.
-We also talk to children about the concept of human rights in assesmblies, PSHCE lessons and teach them the importance of liberty and effects of loss of liberty.
+We also talk to children about the concept of human rights in assemblies, PSHE lessons and teach them the importance of liberty and the effects of loss of liberty.
 Safeguarding our pupils is paramount and PSHE/ RSE and Online Safety lessons aim to equip pupils with the skills to make safe choices enabling them to become responsible citizens of our ever growing diverse community.

 Tolerance of those of Different Faiths and Beliefs